weakish/docs-en/views/sdk_setup_android_securely.md

 ## LeanEngine Runtime SDK

-If your android application will invoke [Cloud Function](leanengine_cloudfunction_guide-node.html), you need to make sure the LeanEngine runtime SDK you use supports this feature.
+If your Android application will invoke [Cloud Function](leanengine_cloudfunction_guide-node.html), you need to make sure the LeanEngine runtime SDK you use supports this feature.

 Currently, the following LeanEngine runtime SDK versions support android initialization without appKey:

-- Python SDK：2.3.0 and later
+- Python SDK: 2.3.0 and later
-- Node.js SDK：3.5.0 and later
+- Node.js SDK: 3.5.0 and later
-- Java SDK (engine-core)：6.1.0 and later
+- Java SDK (engine-core): 6.1.0 and later

 ## Afterword

-This new way of android SDK initialization just avoids exposing appKey at the client side.
+This new way of Android SDK initialization just avoids exposing appKey at the client side.
 To fully ensure data security, you still need to utilize ACL to restrict data access permission.

 ## FAQ